A volunteer with a howler monkey at Parque Ambue Ari; Photo Credit: Antoine Aupetit

 Jacj Cuisi is comprised by 300 hectares of Pre-andean Amazonian Forest, located 25km from Rurrenabaque.
 An extension of the park’s territory borders with the Madidi National Park, one of the most biodiverse places in the world.

 At Jacj Cuisi you will be able to enjoy strolls through the jungle, where you’ll spot a great amount of birds (including macaws, toucans, and amazonian parrots).
-You will be able to bathe in Jacj Cuisi’s crystal clear streams.
+You will be able to bath in Jacj Cuisi’s crystal clear streams.
 At night you can stargaze, and if it happens to be a full moon night you can join our night hikes to see nocturnal animals.

 Living at this amazing location has many advantages, but there’s also many inconveniences, like the lack of cell phone reception (it’s the perfect place to disconnect from the world), and the lack of transportation to towns nearby.